Poulain lab, University of South Carolina

 Zebrafish facility manager

-Rachel Watkins obtained his B.S. in biology from the University of South Carolina Aiken and worked in the lab of Dr. April DeLaurier as an undergraduate student.
-She recently joined the lab to share her expertise and supervise the zebrafish facility.
+Jackson obtained his B.S. in Neuroscience with a concentration in Cellular and Molecular Biology from the University of South Carolina.
+He worked in the lab of Dr. Dan Speiser as an undergraduate student before joining the lab in summer 2025 to share his expertise in behavior and supervise the zebrafish facility.

 Undergraduate student